Leveraging the positive messages of policy to win an elected alderman position and lead positive change in Chicago

 Pawar also developed an iPhone application, Chicago Works, in conjunction with his campaign that allows a user to make service requests to Chicago's 311 service and track issues as they are addressed.

-When asked about which SSA classes helped prepare him for his career and public office, Pawar says that Dean Neil Guterman's clinical core class was one of the most valuable.
+When asked about which SSA classes helped prepare him for his career and public office, Pawar says that [then] Dean Neil Guterman's clinical core class was one of the most valuable.
 "Dean Guterman taught us how to talk with people, how to rephrase questions and adapt my message to a diverse range of people," Pawar says.
 "This became a very useful skill during my campaign."

 "When Ameya announced he was running for alderman in our class—with Jim by his side as his campaign manager—I think his classmates were a bit wide-eyed and at the same time immediately supportive of both," Guterman says.
 "It's this kind of imagination that we like to see and nurture in our students, and now Ameya will have the opportunity to serve his ward and the city with skills and knowledge he's gained from his studies at SSA."